GokulVSD/CineManagerDB/README.md

 # Use pip to install mysql-connector and flask, use python 3.6 to run app.py
 # Visit the website by vising http://localhost:5000

+Login as "manager" (password "manager"), to add new movies, schedule shows, alter ticket prices, and view bookings.
+Login as "cashier (password "cashier"), to book seats for scheduled shows.

+Usernames and passwords can be changed in app.py

 ```
 <br />